 When the children captioned their photos and held discussions regarding the pictures they had taken, intricate details regarding their different perspectives, values, emotions and memories as well as social economic settings where revealed that would otherwise remained vague if we had asked the children to verbally express themselves.
 Interesting content, topics and themes that would otherwise be overlooked or poorly understood from an adult viewpoint emerged.

-The exercise also reviewed a great challenge in ability of the children in expressing themselves especially in written and spoken English.
+The exercise also reviewed a great challenge in ability reading, writing capacities.
 This came about while captioning the photos and explaining why they had taken the photographs.